Encharted Cook

 • Sparkling Decorative White Sugar - Any of the following sugar toppings can be used: decorative sparkling sugar in large or small crystals, opal sugar, edible glitter, or granulated white sugar.

-STEP 1 – Preheat the oven to 375°F/191°C and line a baking sheet with parchment paper.
+Prepare Baking Sheet and Yeast.
+Line a baking sheet with parchment paper.

 Proof the yeast by mixing warm water, sugar, and dry active yeast in a small glass bowl.

-Proofed yeast is being added to the dry ingredients.
+Process Photo 4 - The proofed yeast is added to the dry ingredients.

-STEP 5 – Using a rubber spatula fold the flour ingredients into the wet ingredients.
+Fold and Mix.
+Using a rubber spatula fold and mix the flour ingredients into the wet ingredients.

-• Cutting the scone dough with a heart shaped cutter.
+Process Photo 6b - Cutting the rolled out scone dough with a heart shaped cutter.

 Pat or roll the dough to be ¾” high.
 Using a direct up and down action, cut the scones with a 2 ½” heart-shaped cutter.
 Dip the cutter in flour between cuts to aid in cutting.
 Gather scraps, reform dough, and cut again.

-The scones placed on a parchment lined baking sheet.
+Process Photo 7 - The scones are placed on a parchment lined baking sheet to rise.

-STEP 7 – Place the scones 2” apart on a parchment-lined baking sheet.
+Let Rise, Add Egg Wash, & Sugar.
+Place the scones 2” apart on the prepared baking sheet.
 Set the baking sheet in a warm place and let the scones rise for 30 minutes or until they are almost double in height.
+While the scones are rising pre-heat the oven to 375°F/191°C.

 Beat together the egg white and 2 tablespoons of cold water until frothy and well combined.
 Brush the tops of the scones with the egg white pastry wash and sprinkle them with sparkling sugar.

-A pastry wash of only egg white and water will help the sugar stick to the scone and will not overly darken the top of the scone.
-If you want to know more about pastry washes you can get more information in my Pastry Washes Comparison Chart.
+A pastry wash of only egg white and water will help the sugar stick to the scone and will not darken the top.
+If you want to know more about pastry washes, you can find more information in my Pastry Washes Comparison Chart.

-Baked heart shaped scones on a black wire cooling rack.
+Process Photo 8 - The baked scones on a black wire are cooling on a wire rack.

-STEP 8 - Baking these adorable scones couldn’t be easier.
-Just pop them into a 375°F/191°C preheated oven and bake them until the edges are just barely beginning to brown.
+Bake.
+Baking these adorable scones couldn’t be easier.
+Just pop them into the 375°F/191°C preheated oven and bake them until the edges are just barely beginning to brown.
 After baking, transfer them to a wire rack to cool.

 Why This Recipe Works